-The data holder SHOULD NOT introduce any additional consumer-facing interactions, instructions, or communications except where legally required.
-This includes copy that may call into question the security of sharing data as part of the CDR, or introducing unnecessary friction (CDR Rule 4.24).
+The data holder SHOULD NOT introduce requirements, additional information, services, or documents beyond those specified in the data standards and CDR Rules.
+This may include copy that could call into question the security of sharing data as part of the CDR, or may introduce unnecessary friction (CDR Rule 4.24).